-Ruxandra is an architect and urbanist with a special interest in the historic environment.
-After graduating from the Ion Mincu University of Architecture and Urbanism in Bucharest, she studied Medieval Studies at the Central European University, before pursuing PhD research in Urban Conservation at the University of Edinburgh.
+Ruxandra is an architect and urbanist specialising in the historic environment.
+She teaches and undertakes professional training and consultancy work in the Scottish Centre for Conservation Studies.
+After graduating from Ion Mincu University of Architecture and Urbanism in Bucharest, she studied Medieval Studies at Central European University, before pursuing PhD research on “Ideology of Urban Conservation” at the University of Edinburgh.

-She teaches and undertakes professional training and consultancy work in the Scottish Centre for Conservation Studies, Ruxandra is a member of the International Council of Monuments and Sites – ICOMOS and Forum UNESCO – University and Heritage.
+Ruxandra is an expert member of the International Scientific Committee for Theory and Philosophy of ICOMOS (International Council of Monuments and Sites) and Forum UNESCO – University and Heritage.

 Courses: Urban Conservation, World Heritage, Building Analysis, Design Intervention, History and Theory of Conservation

 Lectures/seminars for Architectural History and Heritage in Practice, Cultural Landscapes Colloquium, Architectural Design: Tectonics